Iron-based superconductor

-A subset of iron-based superconductors with properties similar to the oxypnictides, known as the 122 iron arsenides, attracted attention in 2008 due to their relative ease of synthesis.

-The oxypnictides such as LaOFeAs are often referred to as the '1111' pnictides.

-Iron pnictide superconductors crystallize into the [FeAs] layered structure alternating with spacer or charge reservoir block.

-The compounds can thus be classified into “1111” system RFeAsO (R: the rare earth element) including LaFeAsO, SmFeAsO, PrFeAsO, etc.; “122” type BaFe2As2, SrFe2As2 or CaFe2As2; “111” type LiFeAs, NaFeAs, and LiFeP.
-Doping or applied pressure will transform the compounds into superconductors.
+Compared with other families, the synthesis of the 122 compounds is relatively easy which facilitates the investigation of these systems.

 Compounds such as Sr2ScFePO3 discovered in 2009 are referred to as the '42622' family, as FePSr2ScO3.
 Noteworthy is the synthesis of (Ca4Al2O6−y)(Fe2Pn2) (or Al-42622(Pn); Pn = As and P) using high-pressure synthesis technique.
 Al-42622(Pn) exhibit superconductivity for both Pn = As and P with the transition temperatures of 28.3 K and 17.1 K, respectively.
 The a-lattice parameters of Al-42622(Pn) (a = 3.713 Å and 3.692 Å for Pn = As and P, respectively) are smallest among the iron-pnictide superconductors.
-Correspondingly, Al-42622(As) has the smallest As-Fe-As bond angle (102.1°) and the largest As distance from the Fe planes (1.5 Å).
+Correspondingly, Al-42622(As) has the smallest As–Fe–As bond angle (102.1°) and the largest As distance from the Fe planes (1.5 Å).
 High-pressure technique also yields (Ca3Al2O5−y)(Fe2Pn2) (Pn = As and P), the first reported iron-based superconductors with the perovskite-based '32522' structure.
 The transition temperature (Tc) is 30.2 K for Pn = As and 16.6 K for Pn = P. The emergence of superconductivity is ascribed to the small tetragonal a-axis lattice constant of these materials.
 From these results, an empirical relationship was established between the a-axis lattice constant and Tc in iron-based superconductors.

 In 2009, it was shown that undoped iron pnictides had a magnetic quantum critical point deriving from competition between electronic localization and itinerancy.

-Phase diagrams
+Properties

 Similarly to superconducting cuprates, the properties of iron based superconductors change dramatically with doping.
 Parent compounds of FeSC are usually metals (unlike the cuprates) but, similarly to cuprates, are ordered antiferromagnetically that often termed as a spin-density wave (SDW).
-The superconductivity (SC) emerges upon either hole or electron doping.
+Some parent compounds superconduct.
+Otherwise, superconductivity emerges upon either hole or electron doping.
 In general, the phase diagram is similar to the cuprates.